Personal protective equipment: Hearing protection

 PPE for hearing protection consists of earplugs and earmuffs.
 Workers who are regularly exposed to noise levels above the NIOSH recommendation should be provided with hearing protection by the employers, as they are a low-cost intervention.
 A personal attenuation rating can be objectively measured through a hearing protection fit-testing system.
 The effectiveness of hearing protection varies with the training offered on their use.
+On January 2025 NIOSH published a Science Policy Update recommending employers use individual, quantitative fit testing to evaluate the attenuation received by workers from their hearing protection devices.

 Protective clothing and ensembles

 This form of PPE is all-encompassing and refers to the various suits and uniforms worn to protect the user from harm.
 Lab coats worn by scientists and ballistic vests worn by law enforcement officials, which are worn on a regular basis, would fall into this category.
 Entire sets of PPE, worn together in a combined suit, are also in this category.

 Ensembles

-Below are some examples of ensembles of personal protective equipment, worn together for a specific occupation or task, to provide maximum protection for the user.
+Below are some examples of ensembles of personal protective equipment, worn together for a specific occupation or task, to provide maximum protection for the user: